It’s all in a day’s work

 No thank you very much!

-So what did we learn: Never ever trust Wordpress plugins… So do not use this (version of the) plugin, unless you know how to remove this piece of code!
+So what did we learn: Never ever trust WordPress plugins… So do not use this (version of the) plugin, unless you know how to remove this piece of code!

-I’ll check out after some sleep what Wordpress has to offer when you find a vulnerability like this in a plugin, so perhaps users of it can be warned… And I’ll fix this plugin later also, to be continued…
+I’ll check out after some sleep what WordPress has to offer when you find a vulnerability like this in a plugin, so perhaps users of it can be warned… And I’ll fix this plugin later also, to be continued…

 Update: it seems that it’s fixed.
-Although I’m not sure how the Wordpress auto-update feature could create a line of code like that (as in, this sounds like bollocks to me).
+Although I’m not sure how the WordPress auto-update feature could create a line of code like that (as in, this sounds like bollocks to me).

 [1] Funny sidenote, I found this blog two years ago and commented on one of his articles on Oracle.